 YES!
 I pride myself on being the premier cymbal modification artisan in the world and modifications account for an enormous part of my business.
 I can modify existing cymbals by lathing them to reduce their weight/change their tension and/or by hand hammering them to increase their tonal complexity, adjust their profile and alter their tension.
 I can also add patina, polish or protective coating.
 Additionally I can perform crack cut-downs, repairs and add holes.

 Are your cymbals hand hammered?

-My cymbals are all hand hammered in the traditional sense, meaning they are given their entire profile shape by hand hammering.
-They are also hand lathed, hand washed, hand edged and hand finished.
-Even the logos are done by hand.
-The only machinery I employ is my lathe, which spins the cymbal while I press a cutting tool (by hand again) against the cymbal.
+My cymbals are all hand hammered in the traditional sense, meaning they are given their profile shape, tension and unique sound by hand hammering.
+They are also hand lathed, hand washed, hand edged, hand stamped and hand finished.
+Even the logos are applied by hand.
+The only machinery I employ in my shop is my lathe, which spins the cymbal while I press a cutting tool (by hand again) against the cymbal.
 My cymbals take a very long time, a lot of expertise and a lot of patience to complete.

 WHERE CAN I SEE ALL YOUR PRICES?

 You can view a price list for new cymbals below.
 For modifications and full sets please contact me for a quote.